AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FE 6.1.3 SS Contract_Cases may be specified in an Assertion_Policy pragma

+.. _etu-contract_cases-ss:

 .. centered:: **Dynamic Semantics**

+.. _tu-contract_cases-04:

-#.
-Upon a call of a subprogram which is subject to an enabled
-   Contract_Cases aspect, Contract_Cases checks are
-   performed as follows:
+4. Upon a call of a subprogram which is subject to an enabled Contract_Cases aspect, Contract_Cases checks are performed as follows: